 Under our certificate of incorporation, we have authority to issue 250,000,000 shares of common stock, par value \$.01 per share.
-As of July 16, 1999, 67,902,033 shares of common stock were issued and outstanding.
-In addition, as of July 16, 1999, 23,816,811 common units of Boston Properties Limited Partnership which are exchangeable for common stock on a one-for-one basis were outstanding.
+As of July 9, 2002, 95,259,251 shares of common stock were issued and outstanding.
+In addition, as of July 9, 2002, 20,497,784 common units of Boston Properties Limited Partnership which are exchangeable for common stock on a one-for-one basis were outstanding.
 We may issue common stock from time to time.
 Our board of directors must approve the amount of stock we sell and the price for which it is sold.
 Holders of our common stock do not have any preferential rights or preemptive rights to buy or subscribe for capital stock or other securities that we may issue.
-However, each outstanding share of our common stock does not have any redemption or sinking fund provisions or any conversion rights.
+However, each outstanding share of our common stock currently has attached to it one preferred share purchase right issued under our shareholder rights plan, which is summarized below.
+Our common stock does not have any redemption or sinking fund provisions or any conversion rights.

 All of our common stock, when issued, will be duly authorized, fully paid and nonassessable.
-This means that the full price for our outstanding common stock will have been paid at the time of issuance and that any holder of our common stock will not later be required to pay us any additional money for such common stock.
+This means that the full price for our outstanding common stock will have been paid at the time of issuance and that any holder of our common stock will not later be required to pay us any additional money for our common stock.